hubotio/evolution/CONTRIBUTING.md

 A proposal can be in one of several states:

 * `in-progress`: The authors are still working on the proposal and are not yet ready for review.
-* `ready-for-review`: The proposal is ready for review and comments from the community.
+* `in-review`: The proposal is ready for review and comments from the community.
 * `withdrawn`: The proposal has been withdrawn by the original submitter.
 * `deferred`: Consideration of the proposal has been deferred because it does not meet the [goals of the upcoming release](README.md).
 Deferred proposals will be reconsidered when scoping the next major release.
 * `accepted`: The proposal has been accepted and is either awaiting implementation or is actively being implemented.